 Can vitamin supplements help?

-Scientists have looked at the impact certain vitamins might have on the risk of pancreatic cancer.
+Scientists have looked into whether or not taking vitamins might help reduce the risk of pancreatic cancer.

-Studies have linked vitamin D with a lower risk of several types of cancer, including pancreatic cancer.
-However, scientists still need to carry out large research studies to confirm whether or not vitamin D can help prevent pancreatic diseases.
+- Experts have linked vitamin D with a lower risk of several types of cancer, including pancreatic cancer.

 2018 reviewsupported the use of vitamin D. The authors also proposed that vitamin B12 could be beneficial.

 2020 review, a high intake of vitamin B6 may offer some protection against pancreatic cancer.

 However, there is not enough evidence to confirm that taking supplements can reduce the risk of pancreatic cancer.

 Receiving an early diagnosis of pancreatic cancer can improve the outlook, but this is not always possible because many people do not experience any symptoms until the later stages.